AndreiTih/andrei-tihoan-homepage/connect_four/README.md

 # Running the code

-To serve the code in the same manner as this repo, move back a directory to [andrei-tihoan-homepage](https://github.com/AndreiTih/andrei-tihoan-homepage) and follow the instructions in the README.md.
+To serve the code in the same manner as this repo, move back a directory to [andrei-tihoan-homepage](https://github.com/AndreiTih/andrei-tihoan-homepage) and follow the instructions in README.md.

 <br>